What Is Reiki?

 How long is a Reiki treatment?

-Initial Reiki treatments are 1.5 hours, and include a detailed evaluation/consultation and health & lifestyle assessment, followed by a full Acupuncture or Reiki session.
-All follow up Reiki treatments are 60 minutes, and include a follow-up evaluation/consultation, followed by a full Acupuncture or Reiki session.
-All treatments may include essential oil therapy, crystal work, and/or tuning forks.
+Initial Reiki treatments are 1.5 hours, and include a detailed evaluation/consultation and health & lifestyle assessment, followed by a full Reiki session.
+All follow up Reiki treatments are 60 minutes, and include a follow-up evaluation/consultation, followed by a full Reiki session.
+All treatments may include Shamanic Healing elements, essential oil therapy, crystal work, and/or tuning forks.